rodrigoalmeida94/ACT_EagleSensing/b_Atmospheric_Correction/b_Atmospheric_Correction.md

 -The script calls the 'L2A_Process' its command line interpreter which uses argparse to guide users on arguments needed.
 -Arguments of this L2A_Process.py include: resolution, GIPP inputs, scene or tree options.
 -Our script provides flexibility for single or batch/parallel runs.
--In parallel runs, it is important to
+-In parallel runs, it is important to know the virtual machine (VM)/machine's specs.

 Script      :         run_sen2cor.py